joaofaria19/MD-Projeto/README.md

   - **GPT4_to_json.py**: Transforms the GPT answers from csv format into json format.
   - **clean_questions.py**: Cleans the responses of the models, in order to have clean and valid texts for the training phase.
   - **get_questions.py**: Stores the questions.
-  - **script.ipynb**: Transforms the GPT answers from csv format into json format.
+  - **script.ipynb**: Simplify the csv containing the answers provided by GPT 4, collecting only the important columns in our case.

 - **.gitignore**: Git Ignore
 - **README.md**: This file, providing an overview of the project and repository organization.